pasanks/Online-Banking-UI---NSBM-Final-Projrct/README.md

 # Online-Banking-UI---NSBM-Final-Projrct
-GUI for the online banking system that we have to develop as the final project of the BSc in Computer science (UCD)
+Fully responsive GUI for the online banking system that we have to implement as the final project of the BSc in Computer science (UCD)

+Used Technologies,
+HTML 5
+CSS3
+JavaScript
+JQuery